 WHEN YOU’RE LOOKING FOR AN AGENT OR MANAGER

 If you’re on the hunt for an agent or manager, this is the time to lead with your best stuff and show range.
 If you’ve got lots of different types of material, cut it together into one, strong reel.

 Even with a collective reel like this, keep it tight!
 “Shorter and better” is, well… better than “long and just okay.”

 WHEN YOU HAVE VERY LITTLE TAPE

-The second reason you might want you have a collective version is if you only have footage from a few small projects.
+The second reason you might want to have a collective version is if you only have footage from a few small projects.
 Maybe you’ve only had one line in a film and two lines in another.
 If that’s the case, go ahead and put them on one reel.

 WHEN TO START BREAKING IT UP

-Once you’ve got more than 30 seconds of tape from contrasting projects, like a horror and a broad comedy, you may want to split it up.
+Once you’ve got more than 30 seconds of tape from contrasting projects, like horror and a broad comedy, you may want to split it up.

 This is going to be especially helpful when you’re submitting yourself for auditions on casting sites.